godofgeeks23/boilerplate-express-mongo-jest/README.md

 ```

 3. Run `npm run dev` to start the server in development mode
-4. Run `npm test` to run the tests
+4. Run `npm test` to run the test suite

 ## Project structure for reference